ajahne/blog/_drafts/2022-3-31-recharging-as-a-manager.md

 ## 🙋🏾‍♀️ Volunteer
 Wait, so on my "days off" you want me to do more work, Ajahne?

 Whoa, not saying that, but rather, spending time doing something completely different or tangential from your main career can be energizing.
-Previously, I have [volunteered to do mock interviews]({{ site.baseurl }}{% post_url 2021-1-21-stay-technical-and-give-back-volunteer %}) or mentor aspiring engineers from non-traditional tech backgrounds.
+Previously, I have [volunteered to do mock interviews]({{ site.baseurl }}{% post_url 2021-1-21-stay-technical-and-give-back-volunteer %}) or mentored aspiring engineers from non-traditional tech backgrounds.
 I've thought about gardening or helping out in my local community center.
-What might you do to turn your "work brain" off?
+What might you do to turn off your "work brain"?

 ## 🛀🏽 Relax
 Sometimes there is *nothing* better than doing nothing!
 Hit the couch, slump in your favorite chair or just stare out the window for a spell.
 My wife and I have definitely recharged our batteries on a Netflix binge or three 📺.
 One of my favorite ways to get a quick recharge is to watch some basketball (☘️), laugh at a sitcom (Abbot Elementary these days) or play a quick 15-20 minutes of video games (Elden Ring these days).
 I find just allowing my mind to not think about work to be a great way to reduce my stress levels.